 N.S.
 Premier, new health system leadership team to tour province to hear from front-line workers

-Nova Scotia Premier Tim Houston and Health and Wellness Minister Michelle Thompson announced a new leadership team Wednesday that will take immediate action to improve health care in the province.
+On his first full day in office, Nova Scotia Premier Tim Houston fired the CEO of the Nova Scotia Health Authority (NSHA) and announced a new leadership team to improve health care in the province.

-The announcement comes just one day after Houston and his cabinet were sworn into office.
+During a live news conference Wednesday morning, Houston announced the CEO of the Nova Scotia Health Authority (NSHA), Brendan Carr, was leaving his post and the 14 member health board was being dismissed.

-During a live news conference Wednesday morning, Houston says between Sept.
-20 to Sept.
-23, he, along with the minister and the leadership team, will tour the province to hear from front-line health-care professionals.
+According to the provincial government, the board members are not paid but Carr will receive about $400,000 in severance.

 “I’ve said all along that transformational change was needed to improve health care and it starts today,” said Houston.
 “We’ve put an experienced team in place with a mandate to listen, make decisions and take quick action.
 They will remove the barriers that are getting in the way of change and providing better health care to Nova Scotians.”